 There are no restrictions for shorter users.

-So as long as you are around 330 lbs and shorter than 6’7″ – you should have no issues on the R300 Rowing Machine.
+So as long as you are around 330 lbs and shorter than 6’7″ – you should have no issues with the R300 Rowing Machine.

 - Assembled Dimensions (L x W x H):